auxiliarywits/auxiliarywits.github.io/_posts/2022-12-26-mountain-is-not-mountain.md

 ---
+layout: article
 title:  Mountains are not mountains (or how we learn to see)
 tags:   Zen
+description:
+image:
+tags:
+mode: immersive
+header:
+  theme: dark
+article_header:
+  type: cover
+  image:
+     src: /assets/curug_sawer.png
 ---

 There is a famous Zen saying: